 \subsection{Infinitesimal flow perturbations}

 The components of the vector field $u^j$ appearing in Eq. (\ref{tr_conj}) are, by definition, Cartesian components expressed in terms of conjugate flow intrinsic coordinates $\sigma^\nu$.
-In other words, if we denote by $U^j(x^\mu)$ the Cartesian components of the solution to a prescribed set of field equations expressed in Cartesian coordinates (e.g. Eqs. (\ref{NS})), then $u^j$ are defined as
+In other words, if we denote by $U^j(x^\mu)$ the Cartesian components of a vector field that satisfies, e.g..
+Eq. (\ref{NS}), then $u^j$ are defined as

-We remark that these are {\em not} the tensorial components \cite{Aris,Truesdell1} of the vector field.
-Let us consider an infinitesimal perturbation of $u^j$ in the form
+Note that these are {\em not} the tensorial components \cite{Aris,Truesdell1} of the vector field.
+Now, let us consider an infinitesimal perturbation of $u^j$ in the form